 The Pre-Freshman Summer Program

-The Pre-Freshman Summer program for incoming MAP and Invest in Success students will take place during the month of August.
-Entering MAP students are required to attend the fully funded, co-curriculr freshman summer program, which allows them to become acclimated to all aspects of college life.
+The Pre-Freshman Summer program for incoming MAP students will take place during the month of August.
+Entering MAP students are required to attend the fully funded, co-curricular freshman summer program, which allows them to become acclimated to all aspects of college life.
 The program provides an academic foundation for the next four years; students participate in preparatory seminars, workshops, social activities, study groups and individual tutoring.